Prag8855/aab/frontend/content/newsletter/_february-2026.md

 ## Things I have learned this month

+### Kettle cleaning

+Boiling a cup of vinegar cleans calc in no time.

 ### The weird thing with Apotheken

 In Germany, you can't buy ibuprofen or [hay fever](/guides/hay-fever) medicine from dm, Rossmann or budni, only from an *Apotheke*.